MohammadBilalArif/truefactor/README.md

 It must be end-2-end and not rely on any central authority. <a href="http://www.oauthsecurity.com/">This is why OAuth is a horrible idea for authentication</a>.

-Did you know that, all 2FA services such as Authy or Duo are not end-2-end, and that's why you still need to have 1st factor?
+Did you know that all 2FA services (except manual Google Authenticator, of course) such as Authy or Duo are not end-2-end, and that's why you still need to have 1st factor?

-Did you know that Gmail and other email providers can reset passwords and log into literally 99% of your accounts?
+Did you know that your 1st factor is also kind of broken because Gmail and other email providers can reset passwords and log into literally 99% of your accounts?

-In Truefactor, there's no central authority, no one can log in your account, even backup servers are optional and you can run your own.
+In Truefactor, there's no central authority, no one can log in your account, even backup servers are optional and you can deploy your own.

 ## User experience